lammps/lammps/doc/src/Fortran.rst

 .. f:subroutine:: gather_atoms_concat(name, count, data)

-   This function calls :c:func:`lammps_gather_atoms_concat` to gather the named atom-based entity for all atoms on all processors and return it in the vector *data*.
+   This function calls :cpp:func:`lammps_gather_atoms_concat` to gather the named atom-based entity for all atoms on all processors and return it in the vector *data*.

    .. versionadded:: TBD